AscendingPassage.com HOME PAGE.

 In all the surrounding country which we command from this spot there

-is no indication of the present day; only here and there, amongst the
+is no indication of the present day.
+Here and there, among the

-palm-trees, the villages of the field labourers, whose houses of dried
+palm trees, are the villages of the field laborers, whose houses of dried

-Slowly the sun descends; and behind us the granites of the town-mummy
+Slowly the sun descends.
+Behind us the sandstone of the town-mummy

-seem to burn more and more.
-It is true that a slight shadow of a
+seems to burn more and more.
+Soon a slight shadow of a

 warmer tint, an amaranth violet, begins to encroach upon the lower